-Many SEOs were saying that an update was happening (opens in a new tab) on Wednesday, September 23, when they started seeing issues with indexing new content and older URLs.
+(opens in a new tab) on Wednesday, September 23, when they started seeing issues with indexing new content and older URLs.

 But there’s always another possible explanation: misconfigured canonical URLs.
 If you’re experiencing canonicalization issues, be sure to check your Index Coverage Report in Google Search Console and look for any canonicalization issues on your website using ContentKing.